In Search Of Yummy-ness

 Step 2: Measure Your Loose Leaf Tea

-Measure tea with tea spoon and place into your infuser cup or infuser basket.
+Measure tea with a tea spoon and place it into your infuser cup or infuser basket.

 Start with 1 teaspoon of tea per 8oz cup (250mL) of water.
 If the tea is quite bulky, like white tea or chamomile flowers, use 2 teaspoons.